dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 ![Firebase Firestore comments with Angular](https://cdn.auth0.com/blog/firebase-auth0/test-comment.png)

-Our comments with the form should show up if the user is authenticated.
+The comment form should show up if the user is authenticated.
 Log in and try adding a comment.

 ### Delete Seed Comment

 Users can delete their own comments.
 A red `x` should appear next to the comment's date and time if the user is the owner of a comment.
-Clicking this delete icon prompts for confirmation and then removes the comment in realtime too.
+Clicking this delete icon prompts for confirmation and then removes the comment in realtime.

 Remember that the <a href="#firebase-firestore" target="_self">seed document we added in Firebase</a> cannot be deleted in the Angular app because its `uid` property doesn't match any real user's data.
 Let's delete it manually now.